ot4i/ace-demo-pipeline/README.md

+# codespaces-demo-22-11

+This branch contains codespaces enablement and will also fail unit tests to demonstrate how codespaces can be used to fix code and try out tests.
+See [README-codespaces.md](README-codespaces.md) for details and to get started.

 # ACE demo pipeline

 Demo pipeline for ACE to show how ACE solutions can be built in CI/CD pipelines using standard tools.
 The main focus is on how to use existing ACE